Municipal clerk

-A clerk is a senior official of many municipal governments in the English-speaking world.
+A clerk (pronounced "clark" /klɑːk/ in British and Australian English) is a senior official of many municipal governments in the English-speaking world.
 In some communities, including most in the United States, the position is elected, but in many others, the clerk is appointed to their post.
-In the UK, a Town or Parish clerk is appointed by the Town or Parish Council Members.
-In almost all cases, the actual title of the clerk reflects the type of municipality they work for, thus, instead of simply being known as the clerk, the position is generally referred to as the town clerk, township clerk, city clerk, village clerk, borough clerk, board secretary, or county clerk.
-Other titles also exist, such as recorder.
+In the UK, a town or parish clerk is appointed by the town or parish council members.
+In almost all cases, the actual title of the clerk reflects the type of municipality they work for; thus, instead of simply being known as the clerk, the position is generally referred to as the town clerk, township clerk, city clerk, village clerk, borough clerk, board secretary, or county clerk.
+Other titles also exist, such as recorder and corporate officer.
 The office has existed for centuries, though in some places it is now being merged with other positions.

 The duties of a municipal clerk vary even more than their titles.
-In the United Kingdom, a clerk is generally responsible for a Local Council (Town or Parish).
+In the United Kingdom, a clerk is generally responsible for a local council (town or parish).
 Particularly in the United States, it is difficult to fully describe a clerk's duties, because there are hundreds of different jobs a clerk may fulfill.
 In some U.S. states, there are provisions in the state constitutions delineating the clerk's duties, but in other states, each municipality decides for itself what role the clerk plays.

 History

-The origins of the position of "clerk" are unclear.
+The origins of the position of clerk are unclear.
 In ancient Greece there were secretaries for each polis who read official documents publicly and at the opening of a meeting read public curses.
 The early keepers of the archives were often called remembrancers, and before writing came into use, their memory was public record.
 When the early colonists came to America, one of the first offices established was that of clerk.
 The colony at Plymouth appointed a person to act as a recorder.

 Australia

-In New South Wales, for over a century, the chief administrative officer of a city or borough was also legally designated the Town Clerk.
-This continued until 1993, when the NSW Local Government Act 1993 was passed and the Officer became called the 'General Manager of the Local Council/Shire'.
+In New South Wales, for over a century, the chief administrative officer of a city or borough was also legally designated the town clerk.
+This continued until 1993, when the NSW Local Government Act 1993 was passed and the officer became called the 'general manager of the local council/shire'.

 Canada

 All Canadian local governments will have a position in their organization responsible for the duties of the clerk, working closely with other statutory positions, including the chief administrative officer and chief financial officer.
 Clerks are not elected in Canada, and are apolitical.
-This is an important measure considering many Canadian clerks are tasked with the duty of administering local elections.
+This is an important measure, considering many Canadian clerks are tasked with the duty of administering local elections.

 Provincial legislation lays out the key duties of the clerk, and can vary from province to province, but often includes the following: